jibstack64/field/README.md

 ---

 ### Context
-Context (`field::context`) is passed to every "runner" function (a function that is called when an argument is passed).
-It contains a list of flags passed, and any values passed outside of the boundaries of the argument.
+Context (`field::context`) is passed to every function bound to an subcommand/flag if it is passed.
+It contains a list of flags passed, and any values passed outside of the range of positional arguments.

 ---